UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session02.rst

 .. nextslide::

-You've created a fork of the class repository from the ``UWPCE-PythonCert`` account on GitHub into your personal account:
+We will now create a fork of the class repository from the ``UWPCE-PythonCert`` account on GitHub into your personal account:

 .. figure:: /_static/remotes_fork.png